 Tomorrow or today

 The next night Theresa set out bravely on her way and climbed as far as the Wetterkreuz – and it was lucky she did not have to go no farther, for here she sank down quite exhausted.
 She had not lain there many seconds when she saw a prow of little men just like Kruzinegele, with a litter and torches, who carried her up till they came to a door in the rock, which opened at their approach.
 This led to a magnificent crystal hall glittering with gold and gems and on a gold throne sat Kruzinegele himself, with his fair daughter by his side.
 When the litter was brought to the steps of the throne, he came down courteously and renewed his thanks for her hospitality, but she could not find a word to say, in her astonishment at seeing him so changed.
 Meantime he sent his daughter to fetch the herbs which were to cure the poor mother and gave them to her, telling her how to administer them.
 "Besides," he added, "your rich neighbour will find what good and ill doings will add up to for him in time.

 Then he told the little men to carry Theresa home.
 They laid her in the litter and bore her away.
 She remembered nothing more till she found herself comfortably in bed while the rising sun warmed her cheeks.
 But many things were much changed.
 The walls that used to bulge and reek with mildew and damp, were straight and smooth; glass casements replaced the rickety shutters; nice white curtains tempered the sunshine.
 The scanty and broken furniture was replaced by new.

 But what she valued above all, in her hand were the herbs which were to make her mother's healing drink.
 First she prepared them as she had been told, and by the next day they had restored her mother to health.
-Joy once more reigned in the cottage, thanks to the Norg.
+Joy once more reigned in the cottage.

 As other families of the village did, the rich family used to take their cattle on to the mountain pastures to graze for the beginning of the summer season on Midsummer's Day.
 The rich farmer's grazing ground was just the highest pasture of the Nörgelspitz.